|

 northwest.
 Back to the southwest, the blue-roofed Marin Civic Center is

 visible.
-Along the trail, you might see saltmarsh dodder, a plant that
+Along the trail, you might see salt marsh dodder, a plant that

 in summer resembles dried clumps of cut grass.
 At 2.13 miles, the public